 Just 75 miles southwest of DC lies 200,000 acres of protected land that makes up the beautiful Shenandoah National Park.
 We took a quick trip this past weekend to do some hiking and leaf peeping and had the best time!
 We stayed at Big Meadows Lodge which is one of 2 big lodges in the park (there are also lots of camping options and some rustic cabins).
 We were so impressed by how pet friendly Big Meadows Lodge was!
 We love traveling, but don’t like leaving Layla behind, especially for trips where we are going hiking – her favorite activity!
 We hope to make staying at Big Meadows Lodge an annual tradition!

 Big Meadows Lodge was built in 1939 just a few years after Shenandoah National Park was established.
 It is owned and run by the National Park Service.
-The rooms are modest, but the lodge itself had a beautiful, old rustic charm.
+The rooms are modest, but the lodge itself has cozy, old rustic charm.
 They have a limited number of pet-friendly rooms available for an additional fee of only $25/night!
-You can bring up to 2 dogs (or cats) and don’t believe there is a weight limit.
+You can bring up to 2 dogs (or cats) and I don’t believe there is a weight limit.

 Note: The lodge is not open year round.
 It opens up in May and closes in early November.
 You can check the website here for room rates and availability.